 Mushrooms or chilies in oil

 Mushrooms and chilies in oil must be refrigerated unless they have been pickled with vinegar or lemon juice.
-Mixtures must be refrigerated and used within 4 days or frozen for long-term storage.
+Mixtures must be refrigerated and used within four days or frozen for long-term storage.

-Pesto (an uncooked seasoning which includes fresh basil, garlic, pine nuts, and oil) must be refrigerated and used within 4 days or frozen for long-term storage.
+Pesto (an uncooked seasoning that includes fresh basil, garlic, pine nuts and oil) must be refrigerated and used within four days or frozen for long-term storage.
 No researched canning times.